Army of National Development

 The Comorian Armed Forces (Armée nationale de développement, AND; lit.
 'Army of National Development') are the national military of the Comoros.
 The armed forces consist of a small standing army and a 500-member police force, as well as a 500-member defense force.
 A defense treaty with France provides naval resources for protection of territorial waters, training of Comorian military personnel, and air surveillance.
 France maintains a small troop presence in the Comoros at government request.
 France maintains a small Navy base and a Foreign Legion Detachment (DLEM) in Mayotte.

+Structure

+The AND consists of the following components: